Ways To Connect

 How long is a CityLife Team commitment?

-A CityLife Team makes an agreed-upon commitment to team together for one year, with an option to continue for a second year.
+Members of a CityLife Team commit to team together for one year, with an option to continue for a second year.